 Oh yes.
 I finally did it.
-I finally perfected not only my regular pizza crust recipe, but made an awesome deep dish as well.
-This cast iron deep dish pizza crust recipe will please even the pickiest pizza fan!
+I finally perfected my pizza crust recipe, AND made an awesome deep dish with it.
+This cast iron deep dish pizza crust recipe will please even the pickiest pizza lover!
 It is crispy on the bottom, soft and chewy on the inside.
 Flavorful, and will hold a TON of toppings.

-In my house, we are generally regular hand-tossed or thin crust pizza eaters.
+We are generally a regular hand-tossed or thin crust pizza house.
 Very rarely do I break out the big guns and attempt a thick crust.
-It just ends up too bready, the crust not crispy enough, just NO. You can find my regular pizza dough recipe here.
+It just ends up too bready, the crust not crispy enough, and we just can’t have that.
+You can find my regular pizza dough recipe here.

 By using a cast iron pan you are going to get closer to those pan pizzas of your memories.